devvrr/rubikcube/README.md

  It is found using this program that many of the tripod states have shortest path to the Goal of length less than or equal to 14.

+ tripod3.txt - has a state with all the cubelets in solved position and orientation except 2 corner cubelets with un-solved orientation.
+This state has a shortest path to Goal of length 14.